harism/android-pagecurl/README.md

 Some details
 ============
+Implementation can be divided roughly in two parts.

+* CurlMesh - which handles actual curl calculations and everything related to its rendering.
+* CurlView - which is responsible for providing rendering environment - but more importantly - handles curl manipulation.
+Meaning it receives touch events and repositions curl based on it.
+While this sounds something utterly trivial, it really isn't, and becomes more complex if curl didn't happen around a cylinder.
+Depending on what you're trying to achieve of course.
+For me it was most important from the beginning that 'paper edge' follows cursor at all times.

-Here are a few links describing this page curl implementation somewhat well.
+Anyway, here are a few links describing this page curl implementation somewhat well.
 Only difference is that instead of using a static grid I implemented an algorithm which 'splits' rectangle dynamically regarding curl position and direction.
 This is done in order to get better render quality and to reduce polygon count.
 We really do not want to draw polygons separately if they lie next to each other on same plane.
-It's more appropriate to have more vertices used for drawing curled area instead.
+It's more appropriate to have more vertices used for drawing rotating part instead.
 On negative side lots of code complexity comes from the need for creating a triangle strip for rendering.
 Using a solid grid such problems do not occur at all.<br/>